 William Henry Harrison was responsible for the military destruction of Tecumseh’s Confederacy of Native American tribes and other successful campaigns against British and Native American forces in the northwest.
 He was later elected President of the United States.

 William Hull coordinated the first invasion of Canada.
 Within weeks, however, he surrendered Detroit and his army to a smaller British force without firing a shot.

-Andrew Jackson defeated Native American opposition in the southeast, adding 23 million acres to the United States, and won a stirring victory against British regulars at the Battle of New Orleans.
+Andrew Jackson defeated the Creek Indians in Alabama and won a dramatic victory against the British at New Orleans.
 He was later elected President of the United States.

 Winfield Scott was a brave fighter who also implemented a training system that greatly improved the battlefield performance of the American army.
 He would later conceive of the “Anaconda Plan” that shaped Northern strategy in the Civil War.